semoho/Linux-Tutorial/basic-commands/1/FHS.md

 Secondary hierarchy for read-only user data; contains the majority of (multi-)user utilities and applications.

 /var
-Variable files—files whose content is expected to continually change during normal operation of the system—such as logs, spool files, and temporary e-mail files.
+Variable files—files whose content is expected to continually change during normal operation of the system. such as logs, spool files, and temporary e-mail files.

 ```